 Combination of these approaches allows IoT Reaper grow at a much faster pace than Mirai.

-If your device gets infected (or if it was infected before the installation of CUJO), when the day of the attack arrives, CUJO would block all attempts at launching this attack from your home.
-Your devices would not be a part of bringing down any websites or disrupting any services.
+If a device gets infected, when the day of the attack arrives, CUJO AI blocks all attempts at launching this attack from the home.
+End-user devices would not be a part of bringing down any websites or disrupting any services.